travelgateX/documentation-site/content/distribution/extranet/booking-search/_index.md

 ## Booking Read

-In order to obtain more details and information of a specific booking you can use the `Booking read` panel on the left with one of the locators (Client, Provider or TGX).
+In order to obtain more detailed information of a specific booking you can use the `Booking read` panel on the left and filter by one of the booking locators (Client, Provider or TGX).

 For each booking you will find the following information: